 This association brings together 13 European scientific academies to focus on medical issues that are particularly relevant within the European Union.
 FEAM regularly produces scientific statements which feed into the EU’s legislative processes.
 The Leopoldina has been a member of FEAM for several years now.
 More

 Science needs freedom to flourish.
 That counts for research in general and for each individual scientist.
-The Leopoldina is member of the International Human Rights Network of Academies and Scholarly Societies (The Network), which aims to help persecuted scientists.
+The Leopoldina is member of the International Human Rights Network of Academies and Scholarly Societies (The H.R.
+Network), which aims to help persecuted scientists.
 It has created its own Human Rights Committee, which focuses on human rights in science as well as bioethical questions.
 The current HRC chairman is Leopoldina member Prof. Hans-Peter Zenner.
 More

 The InterAcademy Council is an international association of scientific academies.
 The IAC produces scientific reports and statements on global issues relating to science, technology and health to advise international organisations like the World Bank and the United Nations.
 The German National Academy of Sciences Leopoldina is member of this worldwide network.
 Leopoldina President Prof. Jörg Hacker represents the German scientific community on the InterAcademy Council Board, the IAC’s executive committee.
 More

 The InterAcademy Medical Panel (IAMP) is an international network of medical academies and scientific academies’ medical divisions.
 It offers scientific expertise and advice with the aim of improving healthcare around the world, particularly in developing countries.
 The Leopoldina has been member of IAMP since 2006, Leopoldina member Professor Detlev Ganten co-chairs IAMP since 2013.
 More